A human community uses rules that aim to facilitate its members' activity.

 responsible scientific community, Standard Model proponents

-simply ignore this predicament, distort truth and tell people that the
+simply ignore this predicament and tell people that the

 Standard Model is free of any contradictions.
 As a matter of